Recreational Safety Courses

 Hunting and Trapping

-Maine law requires completion to obtain your adult license unless you have previously done so or have held an adult license.
-Hunters and trappers in Maine must attend approved training courses specific to the license type they wish to purchase.
-By state law, anyone planning to buy a basic hunting license, archery license, crossbow license, or trapping license, must complete the respective hunter, archery, crossbow, or trapper education course.
+In Maine, hunters and trappers must attend approved training courses specific to the license or permit type they wish to purchase.
+By state law, anyone planning to buy a basic hunting license, archery license, crossbow permit, or trapping license, must complete the respective hunter, archery, crossbow, or trapper education course.
 Individuals may purchase each of these licenses by showing a certificate of completion from the appropriate course, or a previously issued license of the same type.

 If you would like to refresh your knowledge of safe and responsible hunting, then taking a hunter education course is a great idea.

-The Department of Inland Fisheries and Wildlife provides approximately 200 courses to about 2,500 students per year for people who want to learn about the safe operation of snowmobiles, boats, or ATV's.
+Students who wish to learn about the safe operation of snowmobiles, boats, or ATV's can complete one of the many courses offered by the Department each year.
 Boating safety courses are also provided by the U.S. Coast Guard Auxiliaries and by U.S. Power Squadrons around the state.

-In order to operate an ATV under 16 years of age, you must complete an approved ATV Safety Course.
+Note: In order to operate an ATV under 16 years of age, a rider must complete an approved ATV Safety Course.